PaulGilchrist/documents/articles/api-odata-setup-for-dot-net-core.md

 ## Notes

 * As of the time of this writing, Swashbuckle/Swagger/Open API did not recognize controllers that extend from `ODataController`, without also adding `Microsoft.AspCore.OData.Versioning.ApiExplorer`, as Swashbuckle used ApiExplorer for reflection to discover each controler and its actions.
-There is a second document discussing how to add Open API/Swagger which discusses this in more detail.
+There are separate documents discussing the steps for adding versioning to OData and Open API/Swagger.

 ## References